Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 3. Bankruptcies

-In terms of how long it takes for your credit to recover after bankruptcy, it depends on which chapter you filed.
-Chapter 7 bankruptcy can stay on a credit report for up to 10 years, while Chapter 13 can stick around for up to seven years.6
+How long it takes for a bankruptcy to fall off your credit reports depends on which chapter you filed.
+Chapter 7 bankruptcy can stay on a credit report for up to 10 years, while Chapter 13 can stick around for up to seven years.⁶

 4. High balances